Cheekyshroom/Reps/README.md

 make install
 ```

-Then use the example import, or create an import file in the form of:
+Then use the example import `test-import.sql`, or create an import file in the form of:
 ```
 "word", "translation"
 ...